naredula-jana/Jiny-Kernel/doc/benchmarks.md

 - Benchmark-1(CPU centric): Comparisions of cpu centric app running in linux vm versus same app running in Jiny vm.
 There is big improvement when the same app run in Jiny vm as High priority app.
 - Benchmark-2.1(Network centric - virtio-vhost): Comparisions of network throughput in linux vm versus Jiny vm.
 There is 20%-50% improvement in network throughput in Jiny Vm when compare to linux vm on the same hardware.
-- Benchmark-2.2(Network centric - Virtio-user): Similar to the above(2.1), except the switch will located at the userspace instead of host kernel(linux brduge).
+- Benchmark-2.2(Network centric - Virtio-user): Similar to the above(2.1), except the switch will located at the userspace instead of host kernel(linux bridge/ovs-switch).
 - Benchmark-3(Storage centric): In progress.
 - Benchmark-4(PageCache): Comparisions of Read/write throughput for Hadoop workload.
 Improvement of 20% in read/write throughput of hdfs/hadoop workloads.
 - Benchmark-5(Malloc): Memory  improvements with zero page accumulation and other related techiniques: In progress